New factorization algorithm based on a continuous representation of truncated Gauss sums: Implementation using an optical interferometer with variable optical paths

 We have seen one possible way of varying the optical paths, in an $M$-path interferometer, in order to obtain phase terms of order $j$.
-A second way to achieve the same result is varying, in free space, the path lengths $d_{m}$ in Eq. (\ref{op}).
+We will now describe how to achieve the same result by varying, in free space, the path lengths $d_{m}$ in Eq. (\ref{pNm}).
 In this case, we do not encounter any problem associated with dispersion.
-So we can determine all the factors at the same time, exploiting all the spectrum of the incoming light \footnote{ The number of measurement in the actual factorization procedure depends only on the resolution of the spectrometer, as pointed out previously.}.

-This approach can be implemented exploiting the multi-path interference in a generalized symmetric Michelson interferometer in free space: the usual two-path Michelson interferometer is generalized, in a symmetric way, to a $M$-path interferometer, using $M-1$ beam splitters.
+This approach can be implemented exploiting the multi-path interference in a generalized symmetric Michelson interferometer in free space.
+The usual two-path Michelson interferometer is generalized, in a symmetric way, to an $M$-path interferometer, using $M-1$ beam splitters.
 In Fig. (\ref{miche}) we have represented, for simplicity, the case $M=4$ (obviously such an approach can be extended to a generic $M$).
 In this case, the four interfering optical paths can be varied arbitrarily by translating the mirrors $M_{1}$, $M_{2}$, $M_{3}$ and $M_{4}$, respectively.
 Our factorization algorithm can be easily implemented using such an interferometer, giving all the factors of any number $N$ in a single run.
 Moreover, because the lengths of the interfering paths can be in principle as large as we want, there is no limit to the maximum achievable truncation parameter $M$ and order $j$ of the exponential sum we want to reproduce.
 This is another aspect in favor of this approach, rather than the one based on a liquid crystal grating.
-On the other hand such an interferometer, despite the liquid crystal grating, is more difficult to align and to make stable, especially for large values of $M$.
-Anyway, these challenges can be experimentally overcome, and the Michelson interferometer approach turns out to be experimentally reliable, especially if we consider that for exponential sums of high order $j$, only a relatively small number $M$ of interfering paths is necessary ($M\sim\sqrt[2j]{N}$).